syncfusion-content/blazor-docs/blazor/multiselect-dropdown/events.md

 ## Blur

-`Blur` event triggers when the input loses the focus.
+`Blur` event triggers when the input loses focus.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns